This is the multi-page printable view of this section. Click here to print.

 • specification for writing the processed data file

-Input and output data file specifications are passed to Pandas library as arguments, offering flexibility to handle diverse data file structures.
+Input and output data file specifications provide flexibility for common file structures.
 Column instructions define the protect operation and data element to apply for each column.
+The mapping.json can be loaded from multiple locations.
+Review Mapping File section for details.

 The Protegrity S3 protector invokes the Cloud Protect API to execute the policy on the data.
 The processed data is saved to the specified target S3 bucket.